In-plane magnetic response and Maki parameter of alternating-twist multilayers: Introduction

 \section{Introduction}

-The discovery of superconductivity in twisted bilayer graphene \cite{Cao_2018unconv} at the magic angle (MATBG) has attracted much attention by showing that flat-band engineering can induce unexpected phase transitions \cite{suarezmorell,bistritzer,Carr2017,Cao_2018,Chittari2018,Isobe2018,Kennes2018,Koshino2018,Zou2018,Gonzalez2019,Kang2019,Lian2019,Polshyn2019,Roy2019,Zhang2019,Cao2020,Chichinadze2020,Nuckolls2020,Saito2020,Lian2021,Saito2021,Xie2021,DiBattista2022,Jaoui2022,Dong2023,Ingham2023,Chou2024,Rai2024,Wang2024,Zhou2024,Dutta2025,Park2026}.
-The MATBG phase diagram shows notable parallels to what is observed in high-$T_c$ superconductors, with the superconducting dome emerging in close proximity to an insulating phase \cite{Andrei20}.
+The discovery of superconductivity in twisted bilayer graphene \cite{Cao_2018unconv} at the magic angle (MATBG) has attracted much attention by showing that flat-band engineering can induce unexpected phase transitions \cite{suarezmorell,bistritzer,Carr2017,Cao_2018,Chittari2018,Isobe2018,Kennes2018,Koshino2018,Zou2018,Gonzalez2019,Kang2019,Lian2019,Polshyn2019,Roy2019,Zhang2019,Cao2020,Chichinadze2020,Nuckolls2020,Saito2020,Lian2021,Saito2021,Xie2021,Jaoui2022,Dong2023,Chou2024,Rai2024,Wang2024,Zhou2024,Park2026}.
+The MATBG phase diagram shows notable parallels to what is observed in high-$T_{\rm{c}}$ superconductors, with the superconducting dome emerging in close proximity to an insulating phase \cite{Andrei20}.
 Moreover, the notably large ratio between the critical and Fermi temperatures places MATBG within the strong-coupling regime of known superconductors \cite{Yankowitz2019,Balents2020}.

-Superconductivity has since been reported in related graphene moir\'e systems, which include both commensurate \cite{Park21,Zeyu21,Cao21,Kim23} and incommensurate structures \cite{Uri23,Xia24}.
-In alternating-twist graphene multilayer systems, this behavior is expected because the Hamiltonian can be mapped onto decoupled twisted bilayer graphene (TBG) systems for an even number of layers, and onto decoupled TBG systems plus an additional detached single layer graphene (SLG) for an odd number of layers \cite{Khalaf19}.
-This mapping allows one to predict the magic angles, $\theta_{N,m}$, for a higher number of layers, yielding $\theta_{3,m}=\sqrt{2}\theta_m$, $\theta_{4,m}\in\{\varphi\theta_m, \varphi^{-1}\theta_m\}$, and $\theta_{5,m}\in \{\sqrt{3}\theta_m, \theta_m\}$ for $N=3,4,5$, respectively, where $\theta_m$ is the TBG magic angle and $\varphi=(1+\sqrt{5})/2$.
+Superconductivity has since been reported in related graphene moir\'e systems, which include both commensurate \cite{Park21,Zeyu21,Cao21,Zhang2022,Kim23} and incommensurate structures \cite{Uri23,Xia24}.
+In addition, several theoretical and experimental works have recently explored the electronic structure of incommensurate moiré and moiré-of-moiré systems, revealing that slowly varying supermoiré patterns and quasiperiodicity provide another route to correlated flat-band physics \cite{Mao2023,Guerci2024,Nakatsuji23,Hao2024}.
+In alternating-twist graphene multilayer systems, this behavior is expected because the Hamiltonian can be mapped onto decoupled twisted bilayer graphene (TBG) systems for an even number of layers, and onto decoupled TBG systems plus an additional decoupled single layer graphene (SLG) for an odd number of layers \cite{Khalaf19}.
+This mapping allows one to predict the magic angles for an arbitrary number of layers through $\theta_{k,m}^{N}=\beta_k^{N}\theta_m$, where $\beta_k^{N}=2\cos[\pi k/(N+1)],\; k=1,\dots,\lfloor N/2\rfloor$ \cite{Khalaf19}, and $\theta_m$ is the TBG magic angle.
+For example, this yields $\theta^3_{m}=\sqrt{2}\theta_m$, $\theta_{k,m}^4\in\{\varphi\theta_m, \varphi^{-1}\theta_m\}$, and $\theta_{k,m}^5\in \{\sqrt{3}\theta_m, \theta_m\}$ for $N=3,4,5$, respectively, where $\varphi=(1+\sqrt{5})/2$.
+In these systems, electrostatic effects and layer-dependent charge redistribution can play an important role \cite{Kolar2023}, influencing the effective band filling and response properties.

 Although the systems exhibit certain similarities, the superconducting pairing mechanism may differ.
 One way to analyze this is by measuring the violation of the Pauli limit.
 This limit, derived from BCS theory, predicts the critical magnetic field that is needed to break superconductivity by aligning the spins of the two electrons that form the singlet Cooper pair.
 This Clogston-Chandrasekhar or Pauli limit is given by $B_{\rm{P}}=1.86\,T_{\rm{c}}$ (in Tesla for $T_{\rm{c}}$ in Kelvin) \cite{Clogston62,Chandrasekhar62}.